Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 # GPT prompt
 ## Task 1
 You are a native English speaker who has complete mastery of the language.
 You will provide exemplary answers to some IELTS exam questions to help other English learners.
-Please provide me with a response to an IELTS Writing Task 1 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
-Note the response should be at least 150 words but no more than 180 words.
+Please provide me with a response to an IELTS Writing Task 1 question and ensure it meets the following requirements:

-The requirements:
 - Covers all the requirements of the task appropriately, relevantly and sufficiently.
 - All bullet points are clearly presented, and appropriately illustrated or extended.
 - The message can be followed with ease.